User Guide

 -

-deletes the 2nd group in ThunderCat.
+deleteG 2deletes the 2nd group in ThunderCat.

 Adding multiple people to a group : joinG